► CAR rides in the Ferrari Monza at Goodwood

 This is more than a pure styling study – on the basis of this ride, the SP2 Monza is as breathtaking dynamically as it is aesthetically.

 How much for a Ferrari Monza SP1 or SP2?

-The Ferrari SP1 and SP2 Monzas, first seen at Capital Markets Day in Maranello last month, have made their motor show debuts at Paris.
-Their pricing has also been confirmed – 1.6 million euros including Italian VAT.
+The Ferrari SP1 and SP2 Monzas, first seen at Capital Markets Day in Maranello in 2018, made their motor show debuts at Paris the same year, where their pricing was confirmed: 1.6 million euros including Italian VAT.
 Strip out that Italian VAT, convert to sterling and factor in UK VAT and you’re looking at a similar sum; roughly £1.6 million.

 Talking to CAR, Ferrari’s senior vice president for design Flavio Manzoni revealed the buzz the project created within Ferrari’s Centro Stile design facility.

 ‘When my team and I discovered there was a possibility to work on this concept, the enthusiasm, passion and creativity reached one of the highest peaks I have known in the eight years I have been with Ferrari,’ says Manzoni.